fxkuehl/qmk_firmware/keyboards/keebio/iris/keymaps/kolibri/readme.md

            Shft Sym     Fn AltGr
 ```

-Other than the bottom-row mod-taps, the 3x5 finger keys are mostly standard Colemak or QWERTY, with three exceptions: The shifted symbols of ',' and '.' (normally '<' and '>') are moved to the Sym layer to avoid the thumb jumping between Shift and Sym for common bigrams such as '->', '<=' and '>='.
+Other than the bottom-row mod-taps, the 3x5 finger keys are mostly standard Colemak or QWERTY, with three exceptions: '<' and '>' are moved to the Sym layer to avoid the thumb jumping between Shift and Sym for common bigrams such as '->', '<=' and '>='.
 They are replaced on the base layer with '@' and '#', which are not typically used in bigrams with other symbols.
 The ';:' key also moves to the Sym layer and is replaced with '`~' to further reduce layer switching while coding or typing emoticons.

 For right-handed users, Shift is on the left thumb, AltGr on the right.
 This choice dictates much of the rest of the thumb cluster layout.
 The left thumb activates the Sym layer that needs AltGr, and the right thumb activates the Fn layer that needs Shift.
 Space and Tab are on the right thumb and can be combined with Shift.
 Shift and Space, are on the home positions of the thumbs.

 Two symbols do not fit in the Sym layer and need to move to the left thumb on the base layer.
-Apostrophe and Underscore are convenient choices for typing and programming respectively.
+Apostrophe and underscore are convenient choices for typing and programming respectively.
 Apostrophe is placed on the Shift key to avoid the thumb jumping when typing "I'm".
 Underscore is on the Sym layer key, which forces the thumb to jump when typing "UPPER_CASE_MACRO" names and avoids accidentally activating a tap+hold of Underscore instead of holding Shift.

 ### Three thumb-key version